prob-ml/bliss/README.md

 - `mode=train` - Train encoder networks on simulated or real data
 - `mode=predict` - Run inference on astronomical images to produce catalogs

 Configuration files are located in `bliss/conf/` and can be composed and overridden via command line arguments.
-See the [documentation](https://prob-ml.github.io/bliss/) for details.

 # Case Studies